SenzeniMpofu/Animation-Projects-/README.md

 # Animation-Projects-
-This is a collection of animation projects done using Processing
+This repository contains animation and game development project done in Processing and Lua.They range from static images tp fully-fledged 2D multi-player games.